 By the way, the reason I didn't understand was NOT AT ALL because of your writing.
 It's just me being oblivious to the meaning of words and stuff. :)

-about 1 month ago Courtney Dozier said:
+2 months ago Courtney Dozier said:

 I think "Legs laid tired" could maybe flow better.
 I don't know, just something about it doesn't quite sound as good as it could in my mind for some reason.
 Maybe "Legs laying tired" or something would flow better.
 I'm not sure.
 I don't have a good solution to this, so you can just leave it.